icrtiou/blog/_pages/about.md

 Software engineer mostly working with data engineering and analytics projects.

-I have been founding member of data team at few startups, fascinated by open web, open data and recent cypto development.
+Have been founding member of data team at few startups, fascinated by open web, open data and recent cypto development.

 This space is where I write about data, technology, and business.